What the Bible Means by “Peace and Safety” – and How Kingdom Citizens Live Today

 Does “peace and safety” predict a specific end-times event?

 No. Paul was not pointing to a timeline or political moment but warning against trusting human systems as ultimate security.
+The passage is formation material, not a forecast.

 Is it wrong to desire peace in the world?